 Why CUNY Explorers?

-Middle school sets the foundation for success in high school, college, and beyond.
+Early college readiness programs like CUNY Explorers set the foundation for success in high school, college, and beyond.
 By supporting students to develop a college identity at a critical developmental age and providing a campus experience that promotes a college-going mindset, students and families internalize the message that college is a necessary and achievable goal.

 Dental hygiene demonstration and tour of a patient care clinic at City Tech

 Extraction of DNA from a strawberry at Queensborough Community College

 Nautical knot-tying and a tour of an engine room with Kingsborough Community College’s Maritime Technology program